reifyhealth/specmonstah/README.md

 references the TodoList and user.
 Call me crazy, but I think the second snippet is preferable to the first.

+## I know this README is hella long but read this part at least

+This README is long af.
+Total bummer, I know.
+I'm sorry.
+If all this text makes you want to run screaming for the hills, then all I ask is that you first check out the [Short Sweet Example](#short-sweet-example).
+It's some code that you can play with in a REPL that demonstrates some of the power and fun of using Specmonstah.

+If that hooks you, then the rest of the README will walk you through Specmonstah's features and usage.
 SM is a specialized tool that introduces new concepts and vocabulary.
 It will take an hour or two to get comfortable with it, but once you do, that investment will pay huge dividends over time as you use it to write code that is more clear, concise, and easy to maintain.
-This guide has four parts to get you there:
+This guide has five parts to get you there:

+* The aforementioned [Short Sweet Working Example](#short-sweet-working-example)
-* The [Infomercial](#infomercial) is a quick tour of the cool stuff you can do with Specmonstah, showing you why it's worth the investment
+* The [Infomercial](#infomercial) is a quick tour of the cool, surprising stuff you can do with Specmonstah, showing you why it's worth the investment
 * A detailed [Tutorial](#tutorial) walks you through the library.
 It's written so the first sections get you productive with the core concepts quickly, and later sections fill in more esoteric details.